flatsec/flatsec.github.io/hire.md

 > Consistent or available **when** partitioned.

-While I am not an academic researcher, I do find distributed systems to be fascinating, and believe that systems like Apache Mesos and Mesosphere's Marathon (plus Docker) will allow the creation of some spectacular systems.
+While I am not an academic researcher, I do find distributed systems to be fascinating (see Aphyr's work "[Call Me Maybe](http://aphyr.com/tags/jepsen)"), and believe that systems like Apache Mesos and Mesosphere's Marathon (plus Docker) will allow the creation of some spectacular systems.

 ### Infosec Position